Baskerville: History

 Baskerville's typeface was part of an ambitious project to create books of the greatest possible quality.
 Baskerville was a wealthy industrialist, who had started his career as a writing-master (teacher of calligraphy) and carver of gravestones, before making a fortune as a manufacturer of varnished lacquer goods.
 At a time when books in England were generally printed to a low standard, using typefaces of conservative design, Baskerville sought to offer books created to higher-quality methods of printing than any before, using carefully made, level presses, a high quality of ink and very smooth paper pressed after printing to a glazed, gleaming finish.

-While Baskerville's types in some aspects recall the general design of William Caslon, the most eminent punchcutter of the time, his approach was far more radical.
+While Baskerville's types in some aspects recall those of William Caslon, the most eminent punchcutter of the time, his approach was far more radical.
 Beatrice Warde, John Dreyfus and others have written that aspects of his design recalled his handwriting and common elements of the calligraphy taught by the time of Baskerville's youth, which had been used in copperplate engraving but had not previously been cut into type in Britain.
 Such details included many of the intricate details of his italic, such as the flourishes on the capital N and entering stroke at top left of the italic 'p'.
 He had clearly considered the topic of ideal letterforms for many years, since a slate carved in his early career offering his services cutting tombstones, believed to date from around 1730, is partly cut in lettering very similar to his typefaces of the 1750s.
 The result was a typeface cut by Handy to Baskerville's specifications that reflected Baskerville's ideals of perfection.
 According to Baskerville, he developed his printing projects for seven years, releasing a prospectus advertisement for the project in 1754, before finally releasing his first book, an edition of Virgil, in 1757, which was followed by other classics.
 At the start of his edition of Paradise Lost, he wrote a preface explaining his ambitions.

 In 1758, he was appointed University Printer to the Cambridge University Press.
 It was there in 1763 that he published his master work, a folio Bible.